thepont/merlin-sabre-restore/README.md

 ## Dashboard Panels

-Dash Panels are setup to be laser cut at (online laser cutting)[https://onlinelasercutting.com.au], there is a layer for annotations and one for the cutting.
+Dash Panels are setup to be laser cut at [online laser cutting](https://onlinelasercutting.com.au), there is a layer for annotations and one for the cutting.

 Dashpanels have been made in inkscape.

 ### Dash Panel Icons.

-Dash panel icons are from the (noun project)[https://thenounproject.com/] under CC Attribution licence.
+Dash panel icons are from the [noun project](https://thenounproject.com/) under CC Attribution licence.

  * Battery - Wira Wianda
  * Outboard Motor - Nikolay Necheuhin